sara-sabr/ITStrategy/_pages/en/employee-profiles.md

 - PoC with JobBank, is being adopted more broadly to IITB
 - Limited by licence -> security is owner
-- Limited by SSC's VM
+- Limited by SSC VMs
 - Limited by application teams' practices when they build locally
 - Open source vulnerabilities
 - App team must have someone dedicated to integrate the security tools in their pipelines